MarcoSero/marcosero.github.io/_posts/2014-12-18-norvig-haskell-spelling-corrector.md

 <br>

 Now the ugliest part.
-I couldn't find nothing as neat as Python's `or` operator so I had to create a little function to do that for me.
+I couldn't find anything as neat as Python's `or` operator so I had to create a little function to do that for me.
 That's not too bad.
 What I don't really like is the function `chooseBest`.
 Having to jump between sets and maps passing from lists is horrible.
 Probably even more terrible is having to manually sort the map based on the values.
 I am sure there is a better way since Haskell is so powerful, I just couldn't come up with it.